SMTanami/distributed-system-simulation/Semester Project.md

 A data Structure that contains:
 	- an int for sim.task number
 	- a boolean for completion status
-	- a char for sim.client sender
+	- a char for sim.client taskSender

 ### sim.master.Master Class